rebase-helper/rebase-helper/docs/user_guide/installation.rst

 :program:`rebase-helper` is packaged in Fedora, so you can just install it with :command:`dnf`.

-If you can't or don't want to use :program:`rebase-helper` package, you have to install, apart from Python requirements listed in `get_requirements` function in :file:`setup.py`, the following dependencies:
+If you can't or don't want to use :program:`rebase-helper` package, you have to install, apart from Python requirements listed in `install_requires` in the `options` section in :file:`setup.cfg`, the following dependencies:

 ============ ======================== =================================================
 Dependency   Package name (in Fedora) Notes